ELIXIR-Belgium/ENA-metadata-templates/README.md

 ## Workbook (*.xlsx) templates
 Workbook templates contain one worksheet per metadata object.
 Controlled vocabulary options can be selected from dropdown menus.

+## Versioning

+The version releases on this repository will be synchronized with the [ena-upload-cli](https://github.com/usegalaxy-eu/ena-upload-cli) release cycle, guarantying compliance between what the tool can submit, and the templates it uses.